 The duties and powers of trustees in both chapters are similar in some ways, and many of the distinctions come down to the difference between each type of bankruptcy.
 Here are some of the primary duties and powers of a trustee in a Chapter 7 liquidation bankruptcy case:

 The Trustee in Chapter 13 Bankruptcy

 Unlike the gathering and sale of property that is involved in Chapter 7 liquidation bankruptcy, debtors in Chapter 13 reorganization bankruptcy keep possession of their property during the course of the bankruptcy.
 A trustee's main duties in these cases deal primarily with handling payments.

 As the duties above suggest, in the great majority of consumer bankruptcies the trustee will play a big part.
 Whether reviewing claims by creditors, claims by debtors, or challenging other aspects of a bankruptcy case, the bankruptcy trustee will play a central role in how the bankruptcy proceeds.

-Maybe you haven't quite gotten to the stage of filing for bankruptcy, but you are awfully sure you are headed in that direction.
-Why not save yourself time, worry, and money and learn more about the process with a free attorney match today with a local bankruptcy attorney?
-Your initial consultation is free and you are under no obligation.
+Maybe you haven't quite gotten to the stage of filing for bankruptcy, but you're awfully sure you are headed in that direction.
+Why not save yourself time, worry, and money and learn more about the process by talking to an experienced bankruptcy attorney in your area.